base-org/web/apps/base-docs/base-camp/docs/deployment-to-testnet/deployment-to-base-goerli-sbs.md

 :::

 First, add the [Coinbase] or [Metamask] wallet to your browser, and then [set up] a new wallet.
 As a developer, you need to be doubly careful about the security of your wallet!
-Many dApps grant special powers to the wallet address that is the owner of the contract, such as allowing the withdrawal of all the Ether that customers have paid to the contract or changing critical settings.
+Many apps grant special powers to the wallet address that is the owner of the contract, such as allowing the withdrawal of all the Ether that customers have paid to the contract or changing critical settings.

 Once you've completed the wallet setup, enable developer settings and turn on testnets ([Coinbase Settings], [Metamask Settings]).